RESTORING WHITE LEATHER & COMPLETE LEATHER CARE

 Another way to help prevent the oxidation process is to clean the leather correctly when it gets dirty.
 Harsh chemicals will lead to premature yellowing, so be very careful.
 Any time you are going to clean the leather, test a small area first.

 Before you begin cleaning the leather, check your leather cleaner.
-You must use something without alcohol or toxic chemicals.
-Read the labels before you proceed.
+You must use something without alcohol or toxic chemicals, like Leather Honey Leather Cleaner.

 Also, read the tag on your item.
 Because leather is a natural fiber, it often has very different recommendations from one item to the next.
 Follow the manufacturer’s recommendations before you begin cleaning.

 To clean white leather, begin by removing any loose surface dirt, but do so gently.
-Then, dip your cloth into your leather cleaning solution, which should be prepared according to the manufacturer’s recommendation.
-Massage the leather with the cleaner, doing a small area at a time.
-You can also clean the leather with a mixture of three parts water to one part apple cider vinegar, which is particularly helpful when dealing with mildew damage or other odors.
-With white leather, you may want to use white vinegar to avoid any staining.
+Then, dip your cloth into the diluted leather cleaner and gently massage the leather with the cleaner, doing a small area at a time.

 Once the area is clean, you need to allow the leather to dry completely.
-Before using again, apply Leather Honey to seal in the natural moisture and prevent the oxidation process.
+Before using again, apply Leather Honey Leather Conditioner to seal in the natural moisture and prevent the oxidation process.

 What to Do with Yellowed Leather?